heistp/irtt/README.md

 _Concrete tasks that just need doing..._

+- Figure out if there's a way to set dscp per-packet
+- Try SO_REUSEADDR
+- Make sure there's a version number when `build.sh` isn't used
 - Update Running Server at Startup doc with Toke's irtt.service file
 - Check that listeners exit only due to permanent errors, and exit code is set
-- Make sure there's a version number when `build.sh` isn't used
 - Use pflag options or something GNU compatible: https://github.com/spf13/pflag
-- Figure out if there's a way to set source address and dscp per-packet
 - Fix corruption on server with `-goroutines` > 1 due to single buffer per listener
   - Prototype the consequences of a channel vs mutex op for each server reply
   - Based on prototype results, implement one of two solutions: